-*NOTE: I currently have a long waitlist for overhaul services.
+*NOTE: I currently have a waitlist for overhaul services, please contact me to see about current wait times.
 I apologize for the inconvenience!
 Please feel free to call if I can help with advice.
 If you are a past client looking to get a horn I’ve worked on previously worked on, please call.
-I can accept play-condition repairs on a case-by-case basis- especially if you are local.
+I can accept play-condition repairs on a case-by-case basis if you are local.

 I am a saxophone repairman.